Psychedelic/nft-marketplace-fe/docs/service-dependencies.md

 # 👾 Service dependencies

 The following is a brief breakdown of the utility methods to help interact with the required Services for the Marketplace Service Canister.
-These are created for your own convinience and while it offers a good start, it does not attempt to replace the knowledge you can get by checking the original Service documentation (e.g. if you'd like to learn more about Cap, then you're advised to check the original repository [here](https://github.com/Psychedelic/cap) and so on for the remaining Services).
+These are created for your own convenience and while it offers a good start, it does not attempt to replace the knowledge you can get by checking the original Service documentation (e.g. if you'd like to learn more about Cap, then you're advised to check the original repository [here](https://github.com/Psychedelic/cap) and so on for the remaining Services).

 Before we start, you should know that the Marketplace interacts with [Cap](https://github.com/Psychedelic/cap), [Dab](https://github.com/Psychedelic/dab), [Crowns](https://github.com/Psychedelic/crowns) (a [DIP-721](https://github.com/Psychedelic/DIP721) token) and [wICP](https://github.com/Psychedelic/wicp) (a [DIP-20](https://github.com/Psychedelic/DIP20) token).
 If you haven't learn about these, learn more about them by clicking in the available links!